“Autumn leaves no doubt to how the summer was spent”

 Summer Training Schedule

-Starting May 30th we will meet at the MHS track @7:30AM-10:00AM on Mondays, Wednesdays, & Fridays.
+Starting June 3rd we will meet at the MHS Practice fields from 7:30AM-10:00AM on Mondays, Wednesdays, & Fridays.
 Most days a coach will attend.
 They are not mandatory by rule, but are highly recommended.
 If a coach is not there an upperclassman team leader will be.
-The week of July 1st-7th is considered dead week by GHSA.
+The week of June 30th-June 6th is considered dead week by GHSA.
 Coaches are not allowed to meet with students that week

 Team Goals for Summer

 Consistency is the key to being successful in running.

 - Runners will be held accountable for running this plan up to and including not being allowed to return to the team in fall to run.

 - New runners: See attached new runner schedules and follow for 6 weeks.
 We will access after 6 weeks.
 We want to work up to 6 days of running a week.